cdeboever3/guitar-chord-quizzer/README.md

-guitar-chord-quizzer
+guitar-quizzer
 ====================

-A simple command line guitar chord quizzer.
+A simple command line guitar quizzer.

+# To do

+I'd like to be able to test several things.

+* intervals
+* chords
+* arpeggios
+* scale degrees
+* chords in a key